Marjorie "Snowflake" Greene got the Jimmy Kimmel treatment after calling police on him | Boing Boing

 "Snowciopath" Marjorie Taylor Greene has no qualms about posting photos of herself holding a sniper rifle pointed at three Democratic House members.
 But make a joke about her, and off she marches to the U.S. Capitol police to file a complaint.
-As she did this week when Jimmy Kimmel made a "Where is Will Smith when you really need him?" joke about the QAnon congresswoman, who baselessly accused her Republican colleagues as "pro-pedophiles."
+As she did this week when Jimmy Kimmel made a "Where is Will Smith when you really need him?" joke about the QAnon congresswoman, who baselessly accused her Republican colleagues of being "pro-pedophiles."

 Fortunately, Kimmel has no qualms about responding to the "klan mom," which made for a great opening monologue on "Jimmy Kimmel Live" last night.